Hiking For Her logo showing blue female backpacker wearing a backpack and carrying trekking poles ascending the words Hiking and Her

 But let's be more creative, given the constraints of dawn's early light.

-• First thing in the morning, you want to eat and hit the trail.
+• First thing in the morning, you want to eat and hit the trail quickly.

-So which grains can be rehydrated quickly, and taste good?
+So which grains can be hydrated quickly, and taste good?

 Here are my two favorite grains for a simple backpacking breakfast:

-Quinoa takes very little time or water to rehydrate, but delivers a protein punch to a backpacker's breakfast.
+Quinoa takes very little time or water to hydrate, but delivers a protein punch to a backpacker's breakfast.

-You can jazz up quinoa's mild flavor with dried fruit or any of the suggestions above.
+You can jazz up the mild flavor of quinoa with dried fruit or any of the suggestions above.

 It can be the foundation of a fabulous and filling backpacking dinner, too.